What is isolation?

 How long does isolation last?

-In general, isolation lasts a minimum of 14 days after your positive test.
-After a consultation, your GP may release you from isolation if you have been isolated for a minimum of 14 days, and at the same time, you have been without the Covid-19 symptoms in the past three days.
+In general, isolation lasts a minimum of 7 days since your positive test.
+After a consultation, your GP may release you from isolation if you have been isolated for a minimum of 7 days, and at the same time, you have been without the COVID-19 symptoms in the past two days.

 Protect your loved ones, and please follow the rules, as you are contagious.